ThomasMiz/ansible-demo/README.md

     <img src="readme-utils/improvements/improvements.png" alt="improvements" width="738">
 </div>

-As mentioned, the team uses the Reddy project as a web server.
+As mentioned, the team uses the Reddy project as a web server template.
 Suppose a developer makes changes to the project and pushes them to the remote GitHub repository.
 How can we automate the deployment process with Ansible so that when a change is pushed, it gets reflected on all our web servers?

 The idea is to use a GitHub Actions workflow.
 This workflow will be inside the repository under the path `.github/workflows/deployment.yml`.
 To simplify the explanation, the workflow, using Actions from the GitHub Actions marketplace, can clone the project into the GitHub runner, compile the Rust project there, take the executable named `reddy`, connect via SSH to an EC2 instance with Ansible (this EC2 instance is in the public subnet of our VPC), and copy the executable to the path `/tmp/reddy`.